The Hazleton Area Public Library offers many ways for young children to get engaged in reading and learning.

 In addition to storytime sessions, school-aged children can join us for special evening or Saturday programs throughout the year.
 Check our calendar of events for the next great program!

 The library offers several services for area educators.
 Browse our Parent-Teacher Collection shelves for great new ideas to use in your home or classroom.
 Try a Teacher Collection and have a thematic box of books prepared to use in your classroom.
 Call the Children's Department to let us know about an upcoming assignment for your class, to have materials put aside for your students.
 Teachers, scout leaders and homeschool teachers can have a field trip to the library.
 We can accommodate your class (up to 35 students) and provide thematic storytimes or library instruction.
 Please give at least two weeks notice for field trips, teacher collections and assignment alerts.

-The POWER Library is offered as a service of Pennsylvania's public libraries, school libraries and the state library.
-The POWER library allows you to access thousands of full text periodical articles, newspapers, plus photographs, pictures, charts, maps and reference materials for young people and more.
+The POWER Library is offered as a service of Pennsylvania's public libraries, school libraries and the State Library.
+The POWER Library allows you to access full text magazine articles, photographs, pictures, charts, maps, reference materials for young people and more.
 You will find materials of interest in most subject areas for all age groups from young children to adults.

 Libraries throughout Pennsylvania are committed to strengthening children's early learning.
 The Cruise into Kindergarten initiative is designed to provide a recognizable umbrella for the libraries' early learning programs and outreach throughout the state.
 The program provides resources to strengthen early literacy, math and science skills and provide children with the skills they need to make the transitional to kindergarten.